Austin / Travis County and South Central Texas Weather Update #4

 low pressure disturbance moves by.. these time periods will be dealt with by the NWS with possible later

-A continued reminder to let you know of the potentially widespread and dangerous winter weather (ice storm)
+A continued reminder to let you know.. as predicted.. of the widespread and dangerous winter weather and

-situation that map develop to our north over north Texas, Oklahoma into adjoining Arkansas where
+ice storm situation that has developed well to our north over north Texas, Oklahoma into adjoining

-and long lasting power outages in north and northeast Texas.. including the Dallas/Fort Worth metroplex
+have already been reported in north and far northeast Texas.. including the Dallas/Fort Worth metroplex.

 Another note… this cold arctic air will continue to be reinforced from the north through the weekend and